The flaws of the interview process

 The lack of empathy when companies ask you to invest time in applications or code challenges, without offering anything in return, always surprises me.

 I have been told that I should invest more hours in the assignment, just because I have described some solutions with comments, or because my test coverage wasn’t 100%, among others.
 Is incredible how generous people are with the time of others, isn't it?

-Furthermore, considering free time investment, what if I have kids? what if I am doing several interviews in parallel because I am in a rush of getting a new job? what if I have side jobs?
-Does it mean that I am not eligible for applying for these openings?
+Furthermore, considering free time investment, what if I have kids?
+What if I am doing several interviews in parallel because I am in a rush to get a new job? what if I have side jobs?
+Does it mean that I am not eligible to apply for these openings?
 That’s hard.

-About this particular subject there's a book and also a newsletter that I would like to recommend, that it doesn't only apply to recruitment:
+About this particular subject, there's a book and also a newsletter that I would like to recommend, that doesn't only apply to recruitment: